 The Dawn Redwood is native to Lichuan county in the Hubei province of China.
 It was originally thought to have been extinct for millions of years until a giant living specimen was discovered in the 1940’s.
 This makes the Dawn Redwood a living fossil.

-Although it is the shortest of the redwoods, the Dawn Redwood can grow to at least 61 meters (200 feet) in height.
+Even though it is the shortest of the redwoods, the Dawn Redwood can grow to at least 61 meters (200 feet) in height.

 Based on current DNA analysis, it is in the same subfamily as the Redwood and the Giant Sequoia.
 The Dawn Redwood’s only native range is in South Central China, in the Sichuan-Hubei region.